 Sleeping Lady Birdwalk

-Saturday, September 1 and 15, 2018, 8:00 - 9:30 am.
+Saturday, September 7 & 21, 2019, 8:00 - 9:30 am.
 Meet at the gazebo in the organic garden at Sleeping Lady.
 Meet at the gazebo in the organic garden at Sleeping Lady.
 Bring your bincoculars and join in for the full hour and a half walk, a shortened version, or as your day allows.

 Enjoy our Saturday morning Bird Walks with leader, Heather Murphy, local wildlife biologist, nature journalist and artist.
 Over the past 31 years she has recorded 109 species of birds in the Sleeping Lady area, which is documented in the Citizen Science eBird program at Cornell Lab of Ornithology.